yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/delivery_method_setup.rst

 Setting up delivery methods
 ###########################

-Before we can generate our first labels we needs to setup one or multiple *Delivery Methods*. of PostLogistics type.
+Before we can generate our first labels we needs to setup one or multiple *Delivery Methods* of PostLogistics type.

 There are several possibilities of option combination.
 Here we won't enumarate them all, please refer to `"Barcode" web service manual`_ for an exaustive list.